 There are some simple ways to mark 26th January respectfully, and acknowledge members of the local Aboriginal and Torres Strait Islander community.

-Yarra and Darebin Councils also voted earlier this year to change the way they mark January 26, from 2018 onwards.
+Yarra and Darebin Councils voted in 2017 to change the way they mark January 26, from 2018 onwards.

 Yarra Mayor, Cr Amanda Stone said the changes have been informed by in-depth conversations with the local Aboriginal community, as well as feedback from the broader Yarra community.